r57zone/X360Advance/README.md

 ## Possible problems
 Some games are incompatible with this method, since they are not designed to use a mouse and a gamepad at the same time.
 Some games can constantly change button icons (from keyboard to gamepad and vice versa).

+## Credits
+* [MinHook](https://github.com/TsudaKageyu/minhook) for the Windows hook library.
+* [Injector by @Nefarius](https://github.com/nefarius/Injector) for a handy DLL injector.
+* [Injectable Generic Camera System by Frans Bouma](https://github.com/ghostinthecamera/IGCS-GITC) for examples of using MinHook to spoof XInput data.

 ## Download
 >Version for Windows 7, 8.1, 10.